clean-code-craft-tcq-1/test-for-analytics-srinath-93/README.md

 1. Access to the Server containing the telemetrics in a csv file
 2. .CSV file to .pdf convertion of the analyzed data
-3. Email alert or text alert or other notifaction based on users choice
+3. Email alert or text alert(error notification alone) or other notification based on users choice

 (add more if needed)